-SATS safety and conduct rules — valid from 15 November 2017
+SATS safety and conduct rules (English version)

 As a SATS member, we want you to experience a positive and stimulating atmosphere every time you visit our training centre.
 For everyone’s safety and well-being, SATS has rules in place for our premises.
 We encourage you to read through our safety and conduct rules below.
 We also ask that you adhere to the rules when you are at our premises to work out or visit.
 If you are uncertain about anything, please speak to one of our employees.

 SAFETY SATS rules for your safety and the safety of other members

 Avoid locking up your valuables in the changing room.
 Use the lockers in the reception area instead where there is less risk of theft.
 SATS is not responsible for valuables.